srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 cd $CODE_HOME/$KEYCLOAK_LOCAL_DIR
 ```

-Favorit build command, ...
+A build command to proceed in an IDE is required
 ```bash
 ./mvnw clean install -DskipTests -DskipTestsuite -DskipExamples
 ```

-... but there is a lot more on [building](../howto-01-build.md#commandline) on commandline
+... but there is a lot more on [building](../howto-01-build.md#commandline)

 ## Regular task: Local: open in IDE (IntelliJ)